 Words: Maggie Scardifeld

-Ahead of the festive season, we turn to some of the country’s best chefs for ideas on how to incorporate more Australian native produce into our cooking, drinking, and even decorating this Christmas, and beyond.
+Summer in Australia is a classic time of year to gather your nearest and dearest around the table for a meal.
+This year, we’re feeling particularly inspired to incorporate more of Australia’s very own – but lesser used – native ingredients, so we turned to some of the country’s best chefs for ideas on how to incorporate more Australian native produce into our cooking, drinking, and even decorating this summer, and beyond.

 Aria Sydney, Barangaroo House, Chiswick and Chiswick at The Gallery, Chophouse and North Bondi Fish, Sydney, New South Wales; Aria Brisbane, Queensland

-“There are so many simple and easy ways to substitute native ingredients into your Christmas (and everyday) cooking.
-Some of my favourites for an Aussie Christmas feast would be taking a classic staple like Sydney Rock oysters and serving them with a finger lime mignonette made with Chardonnay vinegar, finger limes and native pepper.
+“There are so many simple and easy ways to substitute native ingredients into your everyday cooking.
+Some of my favourites for an Aussie feast would be taking a classic staple like Sydney Rock oysters and serving them with a finger lime mignonette made with Chardonnay vinegar, finger limes and native pepper.

-“For desserts, swap out a traditional pecan pie recipe with macadamia and toasted wattle seeds, or kick off the festivities with a classic gin Spritz made with a simple homemade lemon-myrtle infused sugar syrup.”
+“For desserts, swap out a traditional pecan pie recipe with macadamia and toasted wattle seeds, or mix yourself a classic gin Spritz made with a simple homemade lemon-myrtle infused sugar syrup.”

 Mr Wong, The Establishment, Lotus, Ms. Gs and Queen Chow, Sydney, New South Wales